 Good question!
 I try not to make it so, but inevitably, politics often finds a way into my conversations.
 See my answer to the question below!

-Is it true that the "specials" are usually the stuff that's been sitting around awhile?Yes, people can submit legislation ideas to Members of Congress.
+What's the best way to know if housing prices are going to rise or fall?Yes, people can submit legislation ideas to Members of Congress.
 It's done all the time.
 The 1st Amendment to the Constitution provides that anyone can petition Congress to redress grievances.
 In fact, the White House has a website where anyone can submit a petition, and the White House will consider it (if you get 100,000 signatures to support it).
 The value of a lobbyist comes from knowing how to write legislation so that it will get the support it needs to pass Congress.
 Then bringing it to the right Member of Congress to sponsor it.
 Then working with that Member of Congress to get many co-sponsors on the bill.
 Then working to make sure it goes to the right Committee.
 Then making sure the right witnesses come to the hearing to support the bill.
 Then making sure the bill passes the Committee.
 Then getting support for it in the full House (or Senate) to make sure it passes.
 The doing the exact same thing in the other body of Congress.
 Then making sure it can be passed, intact, by both the House and the Senate.
 Then making sure the President will sign it.
 And, in many cases, getting public support for the bill along the way.

 I don't have a lot of relationships with international lobbyists, except for a few from the E.U. in Brussels.
 Most countries, like Canada and the U.K. have lobbying laws similar to ours, perhaps a little stricter.